 There are different types of affiliate programs that advertisers offer.
 There is a search engine affiliate program in which they place text links or banners.
 You’ll work on a pay-per-click fee.

-There are E-mail list affiliates programs which include e-mail newsletters and are usually paid when a person continues with the advertisement of opt-in e-mail list.
-When you are an affiliate of any merchant, it usually means you will get a commission per sale on the advertiser’s Web site.
+There are Email list affiliates programs which include E-mail newsletters and are usually paid when a person continues with the advertisement of an opt-in E-mail list.
+When you are an affiliate of any merchant, it usually means you will get a commission per sale on the advertiser’s Website.

 Generally, pay-per-click affiliate programs pay the least amount, as affiliates are often paid for per thousands of clicks (CPC).